 connectd canister and separate from the functions used to set up professional profiles that are defined in the

-It is easy to imagine extending the application with a third canister, for example to schedule events based on profile attributes or shared connections.
+It is easy to imagine extending the dapp with a third canister, for example to schedule events based on profile attributes or shared connections.

 In planning the architecture for your project, one common practice is to place the code for the main actor in one file with separate additional files for defining the types you program uses and utility functions that don’t require an actor.

-For example, you might set up the back-end logic for your application to consist of the following files:
+For example, you might set up the back-end logic for your dapp to consist of the following files:

 main.rswith the functions that require an actor to send query and update calls.